elbosso/ImageTagManager/README.md

 ### Concepts

-Tags are always three-part-strings, the individual barts being separated with dots.
+Tags are always three-part-strings, the individual parts being separated with dots.
 One example for such a tag would be stationwagon.color.blue.
 Tags always follow a simple pattern: class.property.value.
 The first part describes a class - in our example a station wagon.
 The second part names a property that class might have - in our example its color. and the third part names a possible value for that property - in our example it